Romanchikus/aggregate/README.md

 # WingTel Coding Challenge

 ## Requirements
-* Python 3.5+
+* Python 3.7+
 * Postgresql

 ## Challenge
 Make a structure to collect user usage metrics, and to fetch small reports based on it.

-We will have two types of usage - data usage and voice usage, i.e. how much user uses internet traffic and how much they talked on a phone.
+We will have two types of usage - data usage and voice usage, i.e. how much users use internet traffic and how much they talked on a phone.

 Imagine that data for these metrics will be filled directly into database from a couple of external sources(with raw sql), you just need to create structure.